 Connect to a Bluetooth Device

-Many of the applications on your device allow you to share content you are viewing or you create with the application via Bluetooth.
+Many of the apps on your device allow you to share content you are viewing or you create with the app via Bluetooth.

 When another device sends your mobile device content, you will see a Bluetooth authorization request message on the screen letting you know the device's Bluetooth name and requesting you either Accept or Decline the request to connect.

 After you accept the request, the content will be downloaded from the sender and stored in Apps > My Files > All files > sdcard0 > Bluetooth.

 You can also see the files transferred by opening the Notification Panel and touching the notification.

 From the Bluetooth menu, touch the Menu key to access the following options:

 Rename device: Edit the name of your device that will be shown to others when they try to connect to it using Bluetooth.

 Visible time-out: Adjust the timeout your device uses when you set it to be visible to all nearby Bluetooth devices.

 Received files: Open the location where received Bluetooth files are stored.